jlaskow/Beers-and-Breweries/README.md

 You will find the following documents within this repository:
 1. R Markdown file of code used for analysis
+2. HTML of R code used for analysis
-2. Data Sets
+3. Data sets
-3. Powerpoints on our findings
+4. Powerpoints on our findings
-4. Video recordings of analysis presentations
+5. Video recordings of analysis presentations